jwjeffr/jwjeffr/README.md

 - Multi-scale modeling
 - Statistical mechanics

 I am also an officer for Clemson University's premier Esports organization: Clemson Esports.
-Here, I take on more traditional software engineering projects, such as creating and maintaining bots for the organization's Discord.
+Here, I take on more traditional software engineering projects, such as creating and maintaining bots for the organization's [Discord server](https://discord.gg/REnHqP5Fq4).

 🌱 I am currently working on:

 - Transport and grain boundary segregation in High Entropy Alloys
+- Multi-scale modeling of radiation-induced segregation
+- Diffusion on rough potential energy surfaces
 - Non-equilibrium vacancy transport in tungsten
 - Kinetic Monte Carlo simulations of organic nanocrystalline growth